massif-press/lancer-data/README.md

 `filter_ignore` will prevent this tag from appearing in equipment filters.
 Mostly this is used to avoid redundancies in the filter menu (eg, tagged range types), but may be useful in other circumstances.

 ## {VAL}
-Tag descriptions may include the string "`{VAL}`", a token that will be replaced with any `val` paramater passed to the ITagData object of tagged equipment.
+Tag descriptions may include the string "`{VAL}`", a token that will be replaced with any `val` parameter passed to the ITagData object of tagged equipment.
 For example, the following tag:
 ```ts
 {
   "id": "tg_my_tag",